Chris Warren (musician): Bro-Kin (2009)

 On March 5, 2009, Warren announced via Bro-Kin's website that the band had released their album La Violencia on iTunes, Amazon and Napster.

 Return to WWE (2009)

 Warren returned to WWE headquarters in Stamford, Connecticut, in August 2009 to record vocals to a new DX theme, coinciding with the return of the D-Generation X stable consisting of Triple H and Shawn Michaels, to active WWE competition.
 The recording session saw Warren re-united in the studio with WWE music composer Jim Johnston for the first time in over seven years.

 Personal life and death

 Warren was born in Huntington, Long Island, NY on May 27, 1967, to Christopher J. and Barbara Warren and lived in Rockland County, New York.
-Warren was employed by Local 638 NYC as a steam fitter for many years.
+Warren was employed by Local 638 NYC as a steamfitter for many years.
 He died unexpectedly on June 12, 2016, at the age of 49.